Caleb, Emily, Mark and Nick look into contaminated water, Mesita Dam, Laguna Pueblo. Photo by Chris Taylor.

-Since 2001 Land Arts of the American West has developed as a transdisciplinary field program expanding the definition of land art and our relationship to landscape.
+Land Arts of the American West has developed since 2001 as a transdisciplinary field program expanding the definition of land art and our relationship to landscape.
 Land Arts is a semester abroad in our own back yard.
-Connecting the pedagogic potential of travel with the rigors of field research.
+Connecting the pedagogy of travel with the rigors of field research.

 Land Arts at Texas Tech University seeks to cultivate collective energy within an expanded disciplinary range of examinations from architecture, the built environment, public culture, science, and geography to explorations of literature and contemporary art.

 Application information is available here: 2016 Admissions Information.